-Other on-site accommodations include lakeside rooms with fireplaces.
+The resort also offers lakeside rooms with fireplaces.
 And the lodge's boathouse rooms tend to be popular with visiting families.
 The lodge is also home to the famous Roosevelt Dining Room, named after President Franklin D. Roosevelt, who visited the lodge in 1937.
 It features menu items for all three meals of the day and beautiful views of Lake Quinault and the Quinault Valley.

 Unlimited adventure extends from the property.
 Paddleboards and kayaks are popular means to explore the nearby lake.
 In addition, a short trail extends from the property that dives into the surrounding Quinault Rainforest.

 Sol Duc Hot Springs Resort is a scenic place to stay next to the Sol Duc River, south of Lake Crescent.
 The property offers a popular campground and a large selection of cabins to spend the night.
 Standard cabins for two to four people are available, as well as kitchen cabins and duplex cabins.
 A select few riverside suites are also available.

 Each cabin rental or campsite comes with access to the resort's three mineral pools.
 These geothermal natural attractions are a big draw to the area and provide a relaxing outlet during any visit.